-Truth: both of my boys were born after 40 weeks.
+Truth: all three of my boys were born after 40 weeks.
 So trust me when I say that by that point I was ready to go into labor immediately!

 I don’t recommend trying to induce labor yourself until you are at least 39 weeks.
 Why 39 weeks?
 A full-term baby is said to be anywhere from 37-42 weeks.